fischerphilipp/CloudSyncMonitor/README.md

 ## Introduction
 This Cloud Sync monitor offers the following funcionality:
-- Sends notification mails for failed (and optionally also successful) sync relationships.
+- Send notification mails for failed (and optionally also successful) sync relationships.
 - This is a pull monitor, no events are pushed from Cloud Sync to it.
 - The monitoring interval is freely configurable in minutes, hours, days or weeks.
-- The Cloud Sync Monitor always sends one mail per successful or failed sync relationship for the configured interval setting.
+- Cloud Sync Monitor always sends one mail per successful or failed sync relationship for the configured interval setting.

 The notifications that are sent look like this:
 ![Example Mail](Screenshots/CloudSyncMonitor-ExampleMail.png)

+Deployment is really simple: Deploy the Logic App via the "Deploy to Azure" button below and specify the necessary parameters, one of which is the Cloud Central Refresh Token (see instructions for this in the "Prerequisites" section).
+Although most likely not needed, you can find a detailed description of every parameter and the exact deployment steps below.

 #### The template deploys two components:
 - The Azure Logic App containing the monitoring logic
 - An Office / Microsoft 365 API connection, which is used to connect to your mail account to send the notification mails